 Susan Wallner

 Susan is an award-winning producer of arts and history programming.
-As a principal at PCK Media, she is a co-series producer of State of the Arts, airing weekly on NJ PBS, WNET/Thirteen, and ALL ARTS.
+As a principal at PCK Media, she is a co-series producer and regular contributor to State of the Arts.
 Prior to forming her own independent production company, she was a staff producer/director at NJN Public Television.

-Susan’s national PBS documentary Anne Morrow Lindbergh: You’ll Have the Sky, about the best-selling author, pioneering aviator, and wife of Charles Lindbergh, was narrated by Judith Light.
-It aired nationally on PBS in 2018, and won a Mid-Atlantic Emmy for Writing.
-Her other national documentaries include Ben Shahn: Passion for Justice, Toshiko Takaezu: Portrait of an Artist, Michael Graves: The Warehouse, Crossroads: The Story of a Theatre, and New Glass for Wheaton.
+Susan’s recent projects include Keeping the Pinelands, a documentary produced for NJ PBS, and NJ Women Vote, a series of shorts produced for the NJ Historical Commission.
+Her documentaries Kea’s Ark and Anne Morrow Lindbergh: You’ll Have the Sky can be seen on Amazon Prime.
+Her previous nationally-distributed documentaries include Ben Shahn: Passion for Justice, Toshiko Takaezu: Portrait of an Artist, Michael Graves: The Warehouse, Crossroads: The Story of a Theatre, and New Glass for Wheaton.

-Susan has her MA from the University of Pennsylvania Annenberg School of Communication and a BA from New College of Florida, where she majored in Social Theory.
+Susan has an MA from the University of Pennsylvania Annenberg School of Communication and a BA from New College of Florida, where she majored in Social Theory.
 She also studied photography and art history at the School of the Art Institute of Chicago.
-Her awards include 17 New York and Mid-Atlantic regional Emmys, four CINE Golden Eagles, two NETA Awards, a Worldfest Houston Gold Special Jury Award, and a Pennsylvania State Council on the Arts Fellowship.
+Her awards include multiple New York and Mid-Atlantic Emmys, four CINE Golden Eagles, two NETA Awards, a Worldfest Houston Gold Special Jury Award, and a Pennsylvania Council on the Arts Fellowship.

 susan@pckmedia.com